-5. To receive questions from members submitted to the Company Secretary 14 days prior to the meeting.
+4. To receive questions from members submitted in writing to the Company Secretary 14 days prior to the meeting.

 COMPANY SECRETARY CHIEF EXECUTIVE

-The Report and Financial Statements for the year ended 31 December 2015 can be viewed by clicking on the link below:
+The Report and Financial Statements for the year ended 31 December 2017 (the “Document”) can be viewed by clicking on the link below:

-If you would like a hard copy of the Document, please contact Nicky McMurdo, EA to the Chief Executive at The British Show Jumping Association on +44 (0) 2476 698800.
+If you would like a hard copy of the Document, please contact Lisa De Winter, Executive Assistant at The British Showjumping Association on +44 (0) 2476 698800.

 Notes to the Notice of Annual General Meeting

-2. Any suggestions relevant to Item 5 in the above agenda should be notified in writing to the Company Secretary at least fourteen clear days before the date fixed for the meeting.
+2. Any suggestions relevant to item 4 in the above agenda should be notified in writing to the Company Secretary at least fourteen clear days before the date fixed for the meeting.

 Appointment of proxies

-3. As a member of the Association, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting.
-You can only appoint a proxy using the approprate proxy form and the procedures set out in these notes and the notes to the proxy form
+3. As a member of the Association, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting and you should have received a proxy form with this notice of meeting.
+You can only appoint a proxy using the enclosed proxy form and the procedures set out in these notes and the notes to the proxy form.

 4. A proxy does not need to be a member of the Association but must attend the Meeting to represent you.
 Details of how to appoint the Chairman of the Meeting or another person as your proxy using the proxy form are set out in the notes to the proxy form.
 If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them.